JNRowe/versionah/doc/getting_started.rst

-Using the version information as the ``libtool`` interface age requires strict practise in maintaining the semantics of your version data, but doing so provides significant value to your users even if they aren't using the library interface.
+Using the version information as the ``libtool`` interface age requires strict practise in maintaining the semantics of your version data, but doing so provides significant value to your users even if they aren’t using the library interface.

 ``Sphinx`` example
 ------------------

-If you generate your project's documentation using Georg Brandl's excellent Sphinx_ tool, then you have a few options for including the version information.
+If you generate your project’s documentation using Georg Brandl’s excellent Sphinx_ tool, then you have a few options for including the version information.

 Import the data
 '''''''''''''''

-If you're storing your version data in Python_ format then you can simply import the file, and access the data directly in your :file:`conf.py`::
+If you’re storing your version data in Python_ format then you can simply import the file, and access the data directly in your :file:`conf.py`::

     from versionah import _version